Lorenzo's Time

-Lorenzo's Time is a 2012 Philippine melodrama television series starring Zaijian Jaranilla and Carmina Villaroel.
-The series aired on ABS-CBN and worldwide on TFC from July 2, 2012 to October 5, 2012, replacing Dahil Sa Pag-ibig and was replaced by Ina, Kapatid, Anak.
+Lorenzo's Time is a 2012 Philippine television drama series broadcast by ABS-CBN.
+Directed by Jerome C. Pobocan and Claudio "Tots" Sanchez-Mariscal IV, it stars Zaijian Jaranilla and Carmina Villarroel.
+It aired on the network's Primetime Bida line up and worldwide on TFC from July 2 to October 5, 2012, replacing Dahil sa Pag-ibig and was replaced by Ina, Kapatid, Anak.

-This series was streaming on Jeepney TV YouTube Channel.
+This series was streaming on Jeepney TV.

-Series overview
+Overview

 Premise

-Lorenzo's Time is a story about a young boy named Lorenzo (Zaijan Jaranilla) who was diagnosed with progeria, an extremely rare genetic condition wherein symptoms resembling aspects of aging are manifested at an early age.
+Lorenzo's Time is a story about a young boy named Lorenzo (Zaijian Jaranilla) who was diagnosed with progeria, an extremely rare genetic condition wherein symptoms resembling aspects of aging are manifested at an early age.
 In order to preserve his young body, he was subjected to cryonics until his parents find a cure for it.
 After 30 years, Enzo woke up to a world where he missed precious moments of his life, including his family and the only girl he loves.